carina-studio/ULogViewer/docs/privacy_policy.md

 You can check these data before you sending to us or you can also reject to send these data.

 ## Contact Us
-If you have any concern of this privacy policy, please create an issue on [GitHub](https://github.com/carina-studio/ULogViewer/issues) or send e-mail to [carina.software.studio@gmail.com](mailto:carina.software.studio@gmail.com).
+If you have any concern of this Privacy Policy, please create an issue on [GitHub](https://github.com/carina-studio/ULogViewer/issues) or send e-mail to [carina.software.studio@gmail.com](mailto:carina.software.studio@gmail.com).

 <br/>📔[Back to Home](index.md)